Dynamsoft/barcode-reader-javascript-demo/README.md

 2. Add license

     > If you don't have a license yet, you can skip this step.
-You will still be able to test the demo for up to 24 hours.
+You can still test the demo for up to 24 hours.
+Alternatively, request a 30-day free trial license through the [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense?ver=10.2.10&utm_source=demoReadMe&product=dbr&package=js) link.

     Open "src/dynamsoft.config.ts" and input your license key in this line: